chiranthans23/chiranthans.github.io/content/posts/AI/stress-analysis-social-media/index.md

 - EDA report: report.html

 ## Introduction
-This is a work on [Dreaddit dataset](https://arxiv.org/abs/1911.00133?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%253A+arxiv%252FQSXk+%2528ExcitingAds%2521+cs+updates+on+arXiv.org%2529) taken from one of latest datasets on [Kaggle](https://www.kaggle.com/ruchi798/stress-analysis-in-social-media) bwhich is created using data from 5 different Reddit communities.
-This is a slightly different problem as the length of the posts are larger than the usual tweets.
+This is a work on [Dreaddit dataset](https://arxiv.org/abs/1911.00133?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%253A+arxiv%252FQSXk+%2528ExcitingAds%2521+cs+updates+on+arXiv.org%2529) taken from one of the latest datasets on [Kaggle](https://www.kaggle.com/ruchi798/stress-analysis-in-social-media) which is created using data from 5 different Reddit communities.
+This is a slightly different problem as the length of the posts is larger than the usual tweets.
 Additionally, the data available for training is also not quite huge.

 ## First look
-This work doesn't really have a extensive EDA, but just looks at the dataset - columns, amount of data available, missing values.
+This work doesn't have an extensive EDA but just looks at the dataset - columns, amount of data available, missing values.
 This is done using Pandas profiling.
-Pandas profiling does very good Auto EDA and gives myriad of information.
+Pandas profiling does very good Auto EDA and gives a myriad of information.
 Minimal data can also be seen by using the `minimal` param.
 > Code: pre-processor.ipynb

 ## Pre-processing
-Firstly, few uncessary columns such as the post_id, sentence_range is removed.
-Second, the subreddit category - a categorical data - is *OneHotEncoded*.
+Firstly, few unnecessary columns such as the post_id, sentence_range are removed.
+Second, the subreddit category - categorical data - is *OneHotEncoded*.
 Helper functions are run on the text of posts to clean them. *BERT base uncased* tokenizer from 🤗 is used to tokenize the text data.
-Finally the pre-processed data is written to file.
+Finally, the pre-processed data is written to file.
 > Code: pre-processor.ipynb

 ## Model evaluation